 Editing 360° video is just like editing any other kind of footage, with a few additional features.
 Anything you’d do while editing normal footage, such as color correction, video effects, and much more, you also do with 360° footage.
 In that sense, not much is different.
 But you do need to keep in mind how to set up your project and work within the 360° field.
 Let’s explore that now.

-VEGAS Pro and VEGAS Movie Studio will recognize 360° footage from the most popular cameras, so the project should automatically be set to 360° to match the footage.
+VEGAS Pro will recognize 360° footage from the most popular cameras, so the project should automatically be set to 360° to match the footage.

 ✓ But if the project settings did not change to match the footage, click Properties in the toolbar.
 The Project Properties window opens.